 The only negative thing that might stand out is not tied to the book itself but to the journal for first-time pregnancies.
 Some complain that it starts at Week 9, not earlier while others say that it has too many details and they don’t have that much to write.

-Who Is the Book Best For?
+Who Is the Pregnancy Baby Book Best for?

 - If you are a crunchy mom or you are willing to try something new and natural, this is for you.